freeman-lab/gl-scene/README.md

 ]
 ```

 We'll also set the styles on the spheres to match our lights.
-For both shapes and lights can be set on construction (as above), or afterward with selectors.
+For both shapes and lights can be set on construction, as we did with the lights, or afterward with selectors, as we'll do now.

 ```javascript
 scene.select('apple').style({emissive: [0.8, 0.1, 0.0], diffuse: [0.1, 0.1, 0.1]})